CleverCloud/documentation/content/doc/addons/keycloak.md

 Refer to the [documentation]({{< ref `doc/cli/create.md` >}}) for more details on add-on creation with Clever Tools.

 ## Accessing the Keycloak interface
-Once you have created your add-on, please go to the Console Keycloak Java runtime page and __click on "Open the application"__
+Once you have created your add-on, go to the Console Keycloak Java runtime page and __click on "Open the application"__

 ![Open the application button](/images/doc/open_the_app_ico.png )